Cineplex Entertainment: Arcades and amusement

-Xscape Entertainment Centre is the main arcade brand for Cineplex, featuring both redemption games and traditional games at all locations, along with a licensed lounge and party rooms at select locations.
-The brand was introduced in June 2009 at new and existing Cineplex locations, and expanded over time to 44 locations by the end of 2022.
-Xscape cards can store game credits and tickets, which can be redeemed at any location across Canada, and Xscape purchases are eligible for Scene+ rewards offers.
+Arcades at Cineplex locations are primarily operated under the branding Xscape Entertainment Centre; the brand was first introduced in June 2009, and has since been deployed at 83 locations as of September 2024.
+Early Xscape locations (such as SilverCity CrossIron Mills near Calgary) were also built with licensed lounges and party rooms, but most of the later builds have been designed as redemption-oriented refurbishments or conversions of existing space.
 In 2017, Cineplex began to expand the Xscape brand internationally, beginning with two standalone Xscape arcades at the Mall of America in Bloomington, Minnesota.

-Several other Cineplex locations continue to feature a Cinescape arcade.
-In some cases, Cinescape replaces the TechTown and Zero Gravity brands deployed by Famous Players (in partnership with Playdium) and Galaxy respectively.
+Cineplex arcades in Prince Edward Island and Newfoundland and Labrador, and at other locations that have not adopted the Xscape format, use the brand Cinescape Games.

-In January 2015, Cineplex announced The Rec Room, a entertainment restaurant chain similar to the U.S.-based chain Dave & Buster's.
-The Rec Room targets an adult demographic, and locations outside of Edmonton feature a curfew that prevents children and teens from visiting during late hours.
-The chain features restaurant and bar areas, recreational game areas, simulators, and an auditorium equipped with a cinema-style screen.
-Cineplex CEO Ellis Jacob explained that the chain is meant to help the company diversify beyond its core cinema business in the wake of the growing streaming industry, The first location opened in Edmonton, Alberta on September 19, 2016 at the South Edmonton Common.
-A second location in Toronto, Ontario at the Roundhouse Park opened in June 2017, followed by a third location at the West Edmonton Mall.
+In January 2015, Cineplex announced The Rec Room, an entertainment restaurant chain similar to the U.S.-based chain Dave & Buster's.
+The Rec Room targets a young adult demographic, with its locations featuring restaurants and bars, arcade and recreational game areas, simulators, and an auditorium equipped with a cinema-style screen.
+Cineplex CEO Ellis Jacob explained that the chain is meant to help the company diversify beyond its core cinema business in the wake of the growing streaming industry, The first location opened in Edmonton, Alberta on September 19, 2016, at the South Edmonton Common.
+A second location in Toronto, Ontario at Roundhouse Park opened in June 2017, followed by a third location at the West Edmonton Mall.
 The chain consists of 10 locations across Canada since the end of 2021.

 Cineplex owns Playdium, an arcade and family entertainment centre chain focused on children and teens.
 The chain first launched in 1996 in Mississauga, Ontario.
+In 1997, Playdium partnered with Famous Players to operate arcades at its locations under the brand TechTown.
 It expanded to four locations by June 1999, including Toronto, Edmonton and Burnaby.
 The Toronto location closed in 2002, and by the end of 2004, only the Mississauga location remained, which permanently closed on November 1, 2020.
 The chain was relaunched with two Ontario locations in 2019: Brampton on September 16, retrofitting the Cineplex Odeon Orion Gate theatre, and Whitby on November 4.
 A third Playdium location opened in Dartmouth, Nova Scotia on February 20, 2021.
 Cineplex aims to have 10 to 15 Playdium locations across Canada.

-In November 2019, Cineplex Junxion was announced as a new cinema banner.
-These locations incorporate a traditional cinema, an Xscape arcade, and a restaurant area similar to The Rec Room.
-A similar concept exists at some SilverCity and Xscape combined locations.
-The first Cineplex Junxion opened at Kildonan Place in Winnipeg in 2022, with the Erin Mills Town Centre location in Mississauga slated to open in 2023.
+In 2022, Cineplex launched Cineplex Junxion, a new cinema banner incorporating elements from The Rec Room's concept.
+The first Cineplex Junxion opened at Kildonan Place in Winnipeg in December 2022, succeeding the existing Famous Players location at the same site.
+Another location at Erin Mills Town Centre in Mississauga opened on May 17, 2023.